Gamesright

 Presences in social networks (social media)

-We maintain online presences within social networks and process user data in this context in order to communicate with the users active there or to offer information about us.
+We maintain online presences within social networks and, in this context, process user data in order to communicate with the users active there or to offer information about us.

-• Types of data processed: Contact data (e.g. email, telephone numbers); content data (e.g. entries in online forms); usage data (e.g. websites visited, interest in content, access times); meta/communication data (e.g. device information, IP addresses).
+• Types of data processed: Contact data (e.g., email, telephone numbers); content data (e.g., entries in online forms); usage data (e.g., websites visited, interest in content, access times); meta/communication data (e.g., device information, IP addresses).

 • Affected people: Users (e.g. website visitors, users of online services).